massitommi/GroovyEngine/README.md

 Game engine with editor

 # How to build
-Even though this engine was built with cross platform support in mind, currently it runs only on windows.
+Even though this engine was built with cross platform support in mind, it currently runs only on Windows.
-To build the Visual Studio 2022 solution for windows just run "GenWinProjects.bat".
-Then launch!
+To build the Visual Studio 2022 solution just run "GenWinProjects.bat", then launch!

 # Cool stuff
-- C++ reflection and serialization (inspired by unreal)
+- C++ reflection and serialization (inspired by Unreal)

+# Libs
+- Dear ImGui
+- stbi